apollographql/supergraph-demo/README.md

 Checked the proposed subgraph against supergraph-demo@current There were no changes detected in the composed schema.
 ```

+Apollo tools and services help you develop, maintain, operate, and scale your data graph.

 Learn more about schema checks and how Apollo can help your teams ship faster here: https://www.apollographql.com/docs/studio/.